 Alan and Judy Gillis have lived in Orrington, Maine, a tuitioning town, for 25 years.
-Their youngest daughter, Isabella, is currently a junior at Bangor Christian Schools.
-Isabella has previously attended public schools, but Alan and Judy chose Bangor Christian because the school’s worldview aligns with their sincerely held religious beliefs.
-If the Gillis family had selected a non-religious private school for Isabella, the Town of Orrington would pay her tuition to the private school.
-But because Alan and Judy have chosen a religious school for their daughter, Maine prohibits the town from paying Isabella’s tuition to Bangor Christian Schools.
+Their youngest daughter, Isabella, attended Bangor Christian Schools when the Gillis family joined the lawsuit when it was first filed in 2018.
+Since their daughter graduated from high school in 2020, however, they are not a party to the Supreme Court appeal.
+Isabella has previously attended public schools, but Alan and Judy chose Bangor Christian for her because the school’s worldview aligned with their sincerely held religious beliefs.
+If the Gillis family had selected a non-religious private school for Isabella, the Town of Orrington would have paid her tuition to the private school.
+But because Alan and Judy chose a religious school for their daughter, Maine prohibited the town from paying Isabella’s tuition to Bangor Christian Schools.

 Video Interview with Attorney and Parent Cert Petition School Choice Myths & Realities…